citusdata/citus_docs/ref-arch/real-time-analytics.rst

 a technical problem many businesses have: running real-time analytics over large streams of data.

-For example, say you're building an HTTP analytics dashboard.
-You have enough clients that around every millisecond a user hits one of their websites and sends a log record to you.
-You want to ingest all of those records (1000 inserts/sec) and create a dashboard which shows your clients things like how many requests to their sites are errors.
-It's important that this data show up with as little latency as possible so your clients can fix problems with their sites.
+For example, say you're building and selling an HTTP analytics dashboard.
+Your business is proving pretty popular, so your users' sites generate 1000 requests every second.
+You want to ingest all of those records (1000 inserts/sec) and create a dashboard which shows your users things like how many requests to their sites are errors.
+It's important that this data shows up with as little latency as possible so your clients can fix problems with their sites.
 It's also useful to show graphs of historical data, however keeping all the raw data around forever is prohibitively expensive.

-Or maybe you're building an advertising network and want to show clients clickthrough rates on their campaigns.
+Alternatively, maybe you're building an advertising network and want to show clients clickthrough rates on their campaigns.
 In this example latency is also critical, raw data volume is also high, and both historical and live data are important.

-In this reference architecture we'll demonstrate how to build part of the first example but this architecture would work equally well for the second and many other business use-cases.
+In this reference architecture we'll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other business use-cases.

 Running It Yourself
 -------------------

-There's `a github repo <https://github.com>`_ with scripts and usage instructions.
-If you've gone through our installation instructions for running on either single or multiple machines you're ready to try it out.
-There will be code snippets in this tutorial but they don't quite specify a complete system, the github repo has all the details in one place.
+There's `a github repo <https://github.com/citusdata/reference-architecture-resources>`_ with scripts and usage instructions.
+If you've gone through our installation instructions and have Citus running, whether on a single machine or multiple machines, you're ready to try it out.
+There will be code snippets in this tutorial but they don't quite specify a complete system.
+The github repo has all the details in one place.

 Data Model
 ----------

 The data we're dealing with is an immutable stream of log data.
-Here we'll insert directly into Citus but it's also common for this data to first be routed through something like Kafka.
-Doing so makes the system a little more resilient to failures, lets the data be routed to multiple places (such as a warehouse like redshift), and (once data volumes become unmanageably high) makes it a little easier to start pre-aggregating the data before inserting.
+In this example we'll insert directly into Citus but it's also common for this data to first be routed through something like Kafka.
+Doing so makes the system a little more resilient to failures, makes it easier to pre-aggregate the data before inserting once data volumes become unmanageably high, and makes it possible to route the data to multiple places, such as a warehouse like redshift.

 In this example, the raw data will use the following schema which isn't very realistic as far as http analytics go but sufficient for showing off the architecture we have in mind.

 .. code-block:: sql

-  -- this gets run on the master
+  -- this is run on the master
   CREATE TABLE http_request (
     zone_id INT, -- every customer's site is a different "zone" ingest_time TIMESTAMPTZ DEFAULT now(),